kmehltretter82/frama-c-linux/ivette/src/ivette/doc.md

  - The bottom status bar, which provides general feedback on currently running tasks.

- - The « Laboratory » central area, where the different views and Frama-C components are displayed.
+ - The "Laboratory" (central area), where the different views and Frama-C components are displayed.

-Each registered Frama-C plug-in might extend Ivette with additional views, laboratory components, sidebars panels, status bar items and menus.
+Each registered Frama-C plug-in might extend Ivette with additional views, laboratory components, sidebar panels, status bar items and menus.
 Consult the associated documentation chapters for more details.

 ## The Sidebar {#ivette-sidebar}